Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Neural Networks and Iterative Algorithms

 In this chapter, we apply the bounds from \crefrange{chap:average}{chap:cmi} to learning algorithms that are \emph{iterative} in nature, in the sense that they proceed by updating a hypothesis step-by-step with the aim to converge to a final output hypothesis with good properties.
 A key example of such an algorithm is the ubiquitous \emph{gradient descent}, which updates the current hypothesis by adding the negative gradient of the training loss, scaled by a parameter called the learning rate.
 Of particular importance in modern machine learning are neural networks, which are typically trained using variants of (stochastic) gradient descent.
 However, the framework of iterative learning algorithms applies to a much broader class of learning algorithms.

 In \cref{sec:noisy_algos}, we discuss iterative, noisy algorithms in general, before specializing to the case of stochastic gradient Langevin dynamics (SGLD).
 SGLD is a variant of stochastic gradient descent (SGD) with added Gaussian noise, which makes it particularly well-suited to analysis via information-theoretic bounds.
-In \cref{sec:nn-numeric}, we discuss the application of generalization bounds to neural networks.
-We will mainly focus on methods for numerically evaluating the bounds from \crefrange{chap:average}{chap:cmi}, and discuss training algorithms inspired by them.
+In \cref{sec:nn-numeric}, we discuss the application of generalization bounds from \crefrange{chap:average}{chap:cmi} to neural networks.
+Clearly, some bounds cannot be computed for practical scenarios---for instance, the mutual information depends on the unknown data distribution, and some information metrics can be prohibitively expensive to estimate due to high dimensionality or the lack of closed-form expressions.
+For many bounds, however, it is possible to obtain informative values, for instance by using Monte Carlo estimates.
+We will mainly focus on methods for numerically evaluating the bounds, and discuss training algorithms inspired by them.
 We will also provide pointers to methods for obtaining generalization bounds in closed form.